stanman71/Python_Projects/Football/README.md

 ### Features

 - flask generate an interactive GUI environment
-- extract the soccer results from the official dfb-website
+- extract the soccer results from the official DFB-website (https://www.dfb.de/index/)
 - format and save the data in CSV-files automatically
 - get the season overview
 - create dynamic data diagrams